 Welcome to Beerup Law!

 Ruth Beerup is an experienced St. Charles defense lawyer who knows how to get your license back.
 She has been practicing criminal law for 25 years and knows her way around all the courthouses in the area, from St. Genevieve to Hannibal and the Metro East to Columbia.
 She is convenient, affordable, and effective.
-Check out some of the information below, you might be able to take care of your license problems on your own, but if you have any questions feel free to give Ruth a call.
+Check out some of the information below.
+You might be able to take care of your license problems independently, but if you have any questions, feel free to call Ruth.
 She is easy to talk to, has a deep knowledge of Missouri traffic law, and is happy to answer your questions.
-You can find her number at the top of the page or you can fill out the form to the right (or below if you are on a phone) and she will get in touch with you quickly.
+You can find her number at the top of the page or fill out the form to the right (or below if you are on a phone), and she will contact you quickly.

 Do I Need a Lawyer to Get My License Back?

-Losing the freedom and self-sufficiency that comes with having a driver's license is difficult, and most people are eager to get their license reinstated at the earliest opportunity.
-Unfortunately, dealing with the state bureaucracy can be intimidating and many people don't know where to start.
-For most suspensions and revocations, the process is actually fairly easy.
-If you lost your license because of point accumulation, a motor vehicle accident judgment, motor fuel theft, a child support arrearage, failure to maintain insurance, etc. you can visit the Missouri Department of Revenue page and use the helpful chart they provide to figure out what forms you need to fill out and how much you will have to pay.
+Losing the freedom and self-sufficiency of having a driver's license is difficult, and most people are eager to get their license reinstated at the earliest opportunity.
+Unfortunately, dealing with the state bureaucracy can be intimidating, and many people don't know where to start.
+For most suspensions and revocations, the process is fairly straightforward.
+If you lost your license because of point accumulation, a motor vehicle accident judgment, motor fuel theft, a child support arrearage, failure to maintain insurance, etc., you can visit the Missouri Department of Revenue page and use the helpful chart they provide to figure out what forms you need to fill out and how much you will have to pay.
 They can also be reached by phone at (573) 526-2407.
-There is no need to hire a lawyer as, while the process may be complicated, no specialized training or knowledge is required to complete it.
+You don't need to hire a lawyer as, while the process may be complicated, no specialized training or knowledge is required to complete it.
 It is a different matter, however, if you are seeking reinstatement after a 5- or 10-year denial.

 5- or 10-Year Denial

-If you are convicted of DWI twice in a 5 year period your license will be suspended for 5 years, and three convictions in any period of time will result in a 10-year suspension.
+If you are convicted of DWI twice in 5 years, your license will be suspended for five years, and three convictions in any period of time will result in a 10-year suspension.
 Getting your license back after either of these is not as simple as filling out a few forms.
 Instead, it is necessary to get an order of reinstatement from the county in which your last DWI conviction occurred, and this order requires an in-person hearing in front of a judge.
-It is highly recommended that you hire a lawyer to help you with this hearing.
-The Department of Revenue will have an attorney present and they, along with the judge, will question you to determine if you have changed your habits and are a good candidate for reinstatement.
+Hiring a lawyer to help you with this hearing is highly recommended.
+The Department of Revenue will have an attorney present, and they, along with the judge, will question you to determine if you have changed your habits and are a good candidate for reinstatement.

 In addition to the hearing, you will have to submit to a criminal history check with the Missouri Highway Patrol, install an ignition interlock device, complete a Substance Awareness Traffic Program (SATOP), and file proof of insurance (SR-22).